 8. Acupressure or Reflexology

-We use acupressure to relieve pain and increase contractions, among other things.
-It’s non-invasive and does not produce any undesirable or potentially harmful side effects that pharmacological pain relief can.
-You can treat various conditions by applying pressure on specific points with your fingers, elbows, palms, or blunt-tipped instruments.
-The primary goal of acupressure is to relieve pain and discomfort.
-Still, we can also use it to help babies descend and engage, dilate the mother’s cervix, naturally induce labor, and strengthen contractions in slow, non-progressive labors.
-Additionally, it can help alleviate nausea, combat fatigue in protracted labor, and assist posterior positioned babies to turn to an optimal anterior position for an easier birth.
+The primary goal of acupressure is to relieve pain and discomfort, but it can also be used to help babies descend and engage, dilate the mother’s cervix, naturally induce labor, and strengthen contractions in slow, non-progressive labors.
+Additionally, it can help alleviate nausea, combat fatigue during prolonged labor, and assist posterior-positioned babies in turning to an optimal anterior position for an easier birth.

 9. Focal Point

-A great coping technique for labor is to have and look at a focal point.
+A great coping technique for labor is to have a focal point and look at it.
 One of the wonderful things about focal points is that you don’t have to practice using them.
-When contractions get intense, you just look at something and focus on it — a crack in the wall, a button on your support person’s shirt, or even one of your ultrasound pictures.
-Focal points work to deal with pain because of the Gate Control Theory8.
-The brain processes the information you’re seeing, leaving less brain activity to process the pain you are experiencing.
-Since your brain’s not processing the pain, you’ll feel less of it.
+When contractions get intense, you look at something and focus on it — a crack in the wall, a button on your support person’s shirt, or even one of your ultrasound pictures.

 10. Visualization